cmkobel/CompareM2/docs/20 usage.md

 └── version_info.txt
 ```

-Results from input genomes are in dire "sample" and results across all samples are in the root.
-The report is named after the title of the run which is the same as the name of the current working dircetory.
+Results from input genomes are in dir "sample/" and results across all samples are in the root.
+The report is named after the title of the run which is the same as the name of the current working directory.